the-frey/needlecast/README.md

 I've been hacking around with this for a while and thought it was about time I put it on GitHub as it's a pain to be emailing myself Gists and snippets.

+This is a work-in-progress and you probably shouldn't use it right now.

 ## Usage

 This project is on Clojars.